 Evan Jones has served on our board of directors since February 2008.
 Mr. Jones has also served as Managing Member of jVen Capital, LLC, a life sciences investment company, since 2007.
-He has also served as Chief Executive Officer of OpGen, Inc., a genetic analysis company, since 2013 and has served as a director since 2009.
+He served as Chief Executive Officer of OpGen, Inc., a genetic analysis company, from 2013 to March 2020, and also served as a director from 2009 to present.
 He was a co-founder of Digene Corporation, a biotechnology company focused on women's health and molecular diagnostic testing, serving as chairman of its board of directors from 1995 until its acquisition in 2007 and served as Chief Executive Officer from 1990 to 2006 and as President from 1990 to 1999.
 Mr. Jones served as a member of the board of directors of Foundation Medicine, Inc. until its merger with Roche Holdings, Inc. in July 2018.
-Mr. Jones served as a director of Fluidigm Corporation from March 2011 to August 2017 and CAS Medical Systems, Inc. from May 2008 until October 2013.
+Mr. Jones served as a director of Fluidigm Corporation from March 2011 to August 2017.
 Mr. Jones received a B.A. in Biotechnology from the University of Colorado and an M.B.A. from The Wharton School at the University of Pennsylvania.